Felonies in Missouri

 Class C Felony in Missouri

 A Class C felony is punishable by three to ten years in prison.
-The court also can impose a fine up to $10,000.
+The court also can impose a fine of up to $10,000.

 Class C felonies in Missouri include: